Robot Mowers - Frequently Asked Questions

-No, stripes are created by the rollers on the back on mowers and robot mowers don’t have rollers and don’t cut ‘up and down’.
-Nearly all robot mowers mow in a random pattern i.e. they set off in a straight line and when they turn ( due to the edge of the lawn or an obstacle), they turn in a random direction and set off again.
-Some use technology (mainly GPS) to try and ensure that they don’t cut the same area twice, some cut in spirals when they sense particularly long grass.
+Most robot mowers mow in a random pattern i.e. they set off in a straight line and when they turn ( due to the edge of the lawn or an obstacle), they turn in a random direction and set off again.
+The Ambrogio range of mowers use technology (mainly GPS) to try and ensure that they don’t cut the same area twice for a number of days to ensure more efficient cutting.
+Some mowers cut in spirals when they sense particularly long grass.

 - The manufacturer will state the area the robot will cover.
 You can’t say that you have two 600 sq. m. lawns but you’ll use a 600 sq. m. mower and move it between the lawns every other day.
 You have 1200 sq. m. so you need to buy a mower that handles that…..sorry!
 Use our measure my lawn page to find out.